-The two main Byzantine palaces in Istanbul are the Great Palace of Roman Emperors in Sultanahmet and Tekfur Palace (Palace of the Porphyrogenitus) in Ayvansaray neighborhood.
-You can see some of the breathtaking mosaics left from the Grand Palace at Istanbul Mosaic Museum inside Arasta Bazaar in Sultanahmet.
+The two main Byzantine palaces in Istanbul were the Great Palace in Sultanahmet and the Palace of Blachernae in Golden Horn.
+You can see some of the breathtaking mosaics left from the Great Palace at Istanbul Mosaic Museum inside Arasta Bazaar in Sultanahmet.

 And the Palace of Blachernae was a building where Byzantine emperors resided after the 10th century.
 It was located on the corner where the Walls of Constantinople and Golden Horn met.
 Unfortunately, not much has remained from the Palace of Blachernae to the present day.

 The Palace of the Porphyrogenitus, the only section remaining from the Blachernae, has recently been converted into a museum.
 You can visit this building, which is known as Tekfur Palace in Turkish, to study the late Byzantine architecture in Istanbul.